 \section{Discussion and Conclusion}

 In this paper, 3D U-NetR architecture is proposed for CT image reconstruction, inspired by 3D networks previously used for image segmentation.
-The novel part of 3D U-NetR from other networks that reconstruct CT images in the literature is 3D U-NetR evaluates the image as a 3D data and optimizes filter in all three dimensions.
-The details lost in a 2-dimensional slice can be recovered by examining the 3rd dimension and this has been proven with the prepared experimental setups.
+The novel part of 3D U-NetR from other networks that reconstruct CT images in the literature is 3D U-NetR evaluates the image as 3D data and optimizes filter in all three dimensions.
+The details lost in a 2-dimensional slice can be recovered by examining the third dimension and this has been proven with the prepared experimental setups.

-Two different datasets, including synthetic and real chest CTs, are used to validate the model.
-3D U-NetR has a difference of 8 dB and 24 percent in terms of PSNR and SSIM, respectively, to the traditional FBP method, and it contains much less artifacts visually in the synthetic ellipses dataset.
-When 3D U-NetR is compared with 2D U-Net, the quantitative performance of 3D U-NetR appears to be ahead, but the difference is not enough to prove that 3D U-NetR is better.
-However, when the images are examined, it is seen that 3D U-NetR reconstructs the edges of the ellipses better and captures some small details, and this proves that 3D U-NetR is better in synthetic data.
-The success of 3D U-NetR in sparse view has been shown with synthetic dataset since it contains a low number of projections.
+Two different datasets, including synthetic and real chest CT images, are used to validate the model.
+3D U-NetR has a difference of 8 dB and 24 percent in terms of PSNR and SSIM, respectively, to the traditional FBP method, and it contains much fewer artifacts visually in the synthetic ellipsoids dataset.
+When 3D U-NetR is compared with 2D U-Net, the quantitative performance of 3D U-NetR appears to be ahead.
+In addition, when the images are examined, it is seen that 3D U-NetR reconstructs the edges of the ellipses better and captures some small details which are lost in 2D U-Net's outputs, and this proves that 3D U-NetR is better in synthetic data.
+The success of 3D U-NetR in sparse view has been shown with the synthetic dataset since it contains a low number of projections.

 3D U-NetR has the best quantitative performance among the networks trained with real chest CT images dataset.
 In addition, it is seen that some details are lost with 2D U-Net and FBP in real chest CT images, as in synthetic data images.
 However, some vessels in the lung and some tissues in the bone are better recovered with 3D U-NetR.
-The ability of 3D U-NetR to capture details in vascular and soft tissue is evidence that low-dose CT can become commercially widespread and 3D networks can be used for denoising.
-The biggest problem in real chest CT dataset is that the images labeled as ground truth actually contain a certain amount of noise.
-The noise in ground truth images cause PSNR and SSIM metrics to be lower than synthetic data.
+The ability of 3D U-NetR to capture details in vascular and soft tissue is evidence that low-dose CT can become commercially widespread and 3D networks can be used for denoising along with the increasing hardware specs.